 As the saying goes, go big or go home!
 Oversized bouquets have been trending for several seasons now, but they still make our jaws drop.
 This bouquet style is typically asymmetrical and even a bit untamed at times, which is what gives it so much personality.
 But if you don't like the asymmetrical look, a giant rounded bouquet offers the same oversized effect while being a bit more reigned in.

-For a bouquet that has a woodland-inspired look, go heavy on the greenery and wildflowers.
+For a bouquet that has a woodland, fairy-themed look, go heavy on the greenery and wildflowers.
 Add dried accents, like thistle, and a dash of color for a truly enchanting, picked-from-the-forest result.

 The dark and moody wedding trend is perfect for fall brides.
 Offset a bouquet of blush dahlias and white carnations with rust-colored amaranthus, blue viburnum berries, and purple agonis.